Skip to main content

 3. Select Upload.

-4. Repeat this process until you have selected all the required files.
+4. Repeat this process until you have selected all required files.
 To upload a collection of files, upload a ZIP, TAR, or TAR.GZ archive.
 You can also drag and drop one or more files to the Upload Files page.

 Export prescan results

-You can save the list of prescan findings as a text file to share prescan information.
+Optionally, you can save the list of prescan findings as a text file to share prescan information.

 To complete this task: